yuhgto/dipro-info-site/content/_index.md

 I am a developer advocate who loves building things and enabling others to do the same.

-Right now, I help people build apps for the monday.com platform.
-I make content to help customers use our developer tools more effectively, I coach developers in our community, and make Youtube videos.
+Right now, I work on developer experience at Shaped.
+I make content to help customers use our developer platform more effectively.

 [Github](https://github.com/yuhgto) | [LinkedIn](https://www.linkedin.com/in/dipro-bhowmik/)